 - Consult your course syllabus: Before contacting your Professor or TA, be sure to read through the syllabus as it will likely tell you what to do.
 Some Profs will permit a make-up test or an alternative to a missed test.

 - If you’ve been ill, obtain a Verification of Illness.
-At this time, you do not need to submit the Verification of Illness form is completed by a licensed healthcare practitioner and is often required when requesting additional time.
+At this time, you do not need to submit the Verification of Illness form, which is usually completed by a licensed healthcare practitioner and is often required when requesting additional time.
 You can self-declare your illness on ACORN.